Icealert/maindemo/README.md

-# IceAlert - Ice Machine Monitoring System
+# FreezeSense - Ice Machine Monitoring System

 A real-time web dashboard for monitoring and controlling Arduino IoT devices, specifically designed for ice machine monitoring.
 Built with Node.js and vanilla JavaScript, featuring a clean and responsive UI using TailwindCSS.